Progress Road upgrade: Stage 4 - Wacol

-This upgrade is part of Council’s $1.3 billion commitment to more than 90 road projects to take action on congestion.
-Focusing on a range of solutions to improve the existing road network, getting residents home quicker and safer.
+The upgrade is part of Council’s $1.3 billion commitment to more than 90 road projects to take action on congestion, focusing on a range of solutions to improve the existing road network and get residents home quicker and safer.
+The works were jointly funded by Brisbane City Council and the Australian Government’s Roads to Recovery Program.

 |Address||Progress Road, Wacol|